kekoa-artificeai/aai/_projects/2020-12-12-project-one.md

 layout: project
 title: Project One
 description: YouTube Bot
-summary: Creating YouTube content on an automated schedule
+summary: Creating YouTube content with automation
-category: Content Creation, Automation
+category: Inactive, Content Creation, Automation
 tags: [Project One, YouTube, Content Creation, Automation]
 ---

 With the growing popularity of Reddit review videos on YouTube and channels like [rSlash](https://www.youtube.com/channel/UC0-swBG9Ne0Vh4OuoJ2bjbA), this project tried to leverage automation to create Reddit-based YouTube videos with a variety of flavors and topics.
 This project is now defunct due to the limitations of processing and rendering large amounts of content on a daily basis.
-However, over the projects 9-month lifespan, over 600 videos were uploaded and and viewed over 7,000 times total.
+However, over the projects 6-month lifespan, over 600 videos were uploaded and and viewed over 7,000 times total.

 ## Channels